beaumccartney/CPSC351/mt2-info-sheet.typ

   Let #LSig1 and #LSig2.
 Then #L1 is *_oracle reducible_* to #L2 (notated $L1
-  oreduc L2$) if there exists an algorithm that decides membership in #L1 that uses an oracle (i.e. a procedure or subroutine) deciding membership in #L2.
+  oreduc L2$) if there exists an algorithm that decides membership in #L1 that uses an oracle (i.e. a procedure or subroutine) that decides membership in
+  #L2.

   === Describing an Oracle Reduction Between Languages

-  TO describe an oracle reduction from a language #LSig1 to a language #LSig2:
+  To describe an oracle reduction from a language #LSig1 to a language #LSig2:
-  + Give pseucode for an algorithm that decides membership in #L1 using a separate *_Boolean method_* that decides membership in #L1.
+  + Give pseudocode for an algorithm that decides membership in #L1 using a separate *_Boolean method_* that decides membership in #L1.
     - _No need to write an algorithm that decides #L2, just assume one exists and is correct_.